-If you’re highly motivated, eager to train in top-end management techniques, and willing to learn how to run a business from a world-renowned corporate brand, then McDonald’s could be a great fit for you.
+If you’re highly motivated, eager to train in top-end management techniques, and willing to learn how to run a business from a world-renowned corporate brand, then McDonald’s could be a great fit.

 Related Reading: How Much Does It Really Cost to Open a Chick-fil-A Franchise?